-Light Alarm | Project #194 OBJECTIVE: To build a transistor light
+OBJECTIVE: To build a transistor light alarm.

 Build the circuit with the jumper connected as shown, and turn it on.
 Nothing happens.
 Break the jumper connection and the light turns on.
-You could replace the jumper with a longer wire
+You could replace the jumper with a longer wire and run it across a doorway to signal an alarm when someone enters.

-Brighter Light Alarm
+Light Alarm | Project #194 Brighter Light Alarm